MARATHON START LINE

 There will also be FREE return shuttle bus service provided for participants and spectators on race day.
 The buses will run continuously from 8:00 a.m. to 3:00 p.m. on race day.

-You will receive an official, clear plastic gear bag at race packet pick-up.
-A label with your race number is provided in your race packet envelope and must be placed in the designated space on your bag.
+Participants will receive an official, clear plastic gear bag at race packet pick-up.
+A label with race number will be included and must be placed in the designated space on the bag.

-Gear bags MUST be dropped at the bus pickup locations prior to departing for the start area.
-Gear bags WILL NOT be accepted in the start area.
+Gear bags must be dropped at the bus pickup locations prior to departing for the start area.
+Gear bags WILL NOT be accepted at the half marathon start area.

-To help create a more efficient start experience, the Garry Bjorklund Half Marathon will use a staggered start process with three separate corrals for participants.
+To help create a more efficient start experience, the Garry Bjorklund Half Marathon uses a staggered start process with three separate corrals for participants.

 Based on goal finish time submitted during registration, participants will be assigned to either Start Corral 1, 2, or 3.
-The corral assignment will be printed on each participant’s race bib.
+IMPORTANT: Corral assignments will be emailed in late May and will be printed on each participant’s race bib.

 Participants may choose to move BACKWARD in the corral system, but in no scenario can a participant move FORWARD (i.e. if you’re assigned to corral 1, you can choose to start in either 2 or 3).